Successful Return-to-Work Strategies: Symptom Checks [With WorkforceHub Timekeeping Software!]

 It’s time for leadership to lead

+Show that leadership is united behind the safety measures.
 Commend employees who report symptoms and stay home.
-Show that leadership is united behind the safety measures.
-Have each member of the executive team address your staff in a virtual meeting.
 It wouldn’t hurt to have members of the C-Suite speak to your workforce every couple of weeks.

 Emphasize that preventing the spread of COVID-19 trumps the importance of any individual job responsibility.
 Even if productivity suffers in the short term, it is better for employees to stay home than risk infecting coworkers.